 The findings from the two studies included in this report are not generalizable.
-The study of the CDC questionnaire aimed at assessing risk in children had poor diagnostic accuracy in a pregnant population.
-The single study of calcium supplementation to reduce BLLs was conducted in low to moderate-income women in Mexico, with a high proportion of enrolled women regularly using lead-glazed ceramics regularly for cooking meals (35%) and did not limit enrollment to women with asymptomatic elevated BLLs at baseline.
-It is unclear whether this intervention would have similar effectiveness in a U.S population given potential differences in environments and nutrition.
-However, identifying culturally linked sources of lead exposure in

-U.S pregnant populations could have an impact on risk.
+The study of the CDC questionnaire originally developed to assess risk in children had poor diagnostic accuracy in a pregnant population.45 The single study of calcium supplementation to reduce BLLs was conducted in low- to moderate-income women in Mexico, with a high proportion of enrolled women regularly using lead-glazed ceramics for cooking meals (35%), and did not limit enrollment to women with asymptomatic elevated BLLs at baseline.26 It is unclear whether this intervention would have similar effectiveness in a U.S. population given potential differences in environments and nutrition.
+However, identifying culturally linked sources of lead exposure in U.S. pregnant populations could have an effect on risk.